Looking for how to get better at math, keep reading this article till the end?

 For example, If you study Geometry, first figure out how geometry is used in our daily life.
 You will probably find in civil engineering we take the help of GEOMETRY.
 The construction of buildings, rivers, roads, temples, etc is all based on Geometry.

-If your professor won’t tell you how this maths subject is useful in daily life then you can google it or watch a 3d video on YouTube around this topic.
+If your professor won’t tell you how this maths subject is useful in daily life then you can google it or watch a 3d video on YouTube about this topic.

 Once you can relate your math to the real world, not only you will find your math interesting but also eventually you will become better at math.